netarchivesuite/solrwayback/README.md

 This will start indexing files from the folder warcs1 using 2 threads.
 Assigning a higher number of threads than CPU cores available will result in slower indexing.
 Each indexing job require 1GB of RAM, so this can also be a limiting factor.

-To create custom collections in your index, you can  populate the collection and collectionid field in Solr with custom values.
-This can be done with the following command during indexing:
+To create custom collections in your index, you can populate the `collection`, `collection_id` and `institution` fields in Solr with custom values.
+Pass them to the warc-indexer during indexing:
 ```
-THREADS=4 INDEXER_CUSTOM="--collection_id  collection1 --collection corona2021" ./warc-indexer.sh warcs1/*
+THREADS=4 INDEXER_CUSTOM="--collection-id collection1 --collection corona2021 --institution institution1" ./warc-indexer.sh warcs1/*
 ```
+The indexer CLI uses hyphens (`--collection-id`, `--collection`, `--institution`).
+Older warc-indexer releases used `--collection_id`.

 You can then enable faceting on these fields in the property file: `solrwaybackweb.properties`.